 \section{Introduction}

 The origin of baryon asymmetry remains one of the most significant questions in particle physics.
-Mechanisms for baryogenesis need to satisfy the Sakharov’s conditions ~\cite{Sakharov:1967dj}: Baryon number violation, $\Csym$ and $\CP$ violation, and departure from thermal equilibrium.
-Depending on the temperature of the Universe at which baryogenesis occurs, departure from thermal equilibrium is realized by different cosmological processes.
-For a high-scale baryogenesis, e.g., GUT baryogenesis~\cite{Nanopoulos:1979gx} and leptogenesis~\cite{Yoshimura:1979gy}, baryon asymmetry is generated at a very high temperature comparable to the Planck mass where the out-of-equilibrium dynamics is due to the expansion of the Universe.
-For a low-scale baryogenesis, e.g., \ac{EWBG} ~\cite{cohen_progress_1993}, the out-of-equilibrium dynamics is caused by a strong first-order phase transition.
+Mechanisms for baryogenesis need to satisfy the Sakharov conditions ~\cite{Sakharov:1967dj}: baryon-number violation, $\Csym$ and $\CP$ violation, and departure from thermal equilibrium.
+Depending on the temperature of the universe at which baryogenesis occurs, departure from thermal equilibrium is realized by different cosmological processes.
+For high-scale baryogenesis, such as \textsc{gut} baryogenesis~\cite{Nanopoulos:1979gx} or leptogenesis~\cite{Yoshimura:1979gy}, the baryon asymmetry is generated at a very high temperature comparable to the Planck mass where the out-of-equilibrium dynamics are due to the expansion of the universe.
+For a low-scale baryogenesis, such as \ac{EWBG}~\cite{kuzmin_anomalous_1985,cohen_progress_1993}, the departure from equilibrium is caused by a strong first-order phase transition.